 Using Wired Authentication On Your LAN Is An Excellent Way To Get Started With SD-Access

 Identifying the endpoints connected to their LAN would be an issue for many enterprises wanting to adopt SD-Access.
 The typically wired authentication discussed here, and SD-Access have significant basic differences in policy enforcement.
 Based on the ISE authentication result, the access switch in conventional networking enables, refuses, or restricts access for each endpoint.
 It works differently in Software Defined Access since ISE generates Scalable Group Tags (SGTs) based on the authentication result.
-These SGTs are used to implement a data plane policy based on a connectivity matrix established on ISE and transmitted to the edge nodes.
+These SGTs implement a data plane policy based on a connectivity matrix established on ISE and transmitted to the edge nodes.
 In order to offer the right SGT in any SD-Access architecture, you must first verify your endpoints.
 Starting reconnaissance and deploying conventional wired authentication on your LAN now will get you one step closer to realizing your SDA goal in the future.

 We here at Zindagi Technologies, have a team of certified Subject Matter Experts who specializes in SD-Access solutions.
 If you are looking for Planning / Designing / Implementation / PoC services for SD-Access, reach us out at Zindagi Technologies Pvt.
-Ltd. Or drop us a WhatsApp on +91-9773973971.
+Ltd. Or drop us a WhatsApp at +91-9773973971.

 Ravi Kumar Singh

 Consultant – Network Security